 All questions must be in writing and directed to the procurement officer.
 The interested party must confirm telephone conversations in writing.
-Deadline for questions is on May 6, 2024, 2PM AST.
+The deadline for questions is May 21, 2024.

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
 These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.